dustywhite7/pythonMikkeli/courseSlides/1 - Introduction.md

 # For Lab Today

-Complete the **Solve it** exercises in PyCharm/Google Colab!
+Complete the **Solve it** exercises in Google Colab!
 - Experiment!
 The more you try different things, the quicker you will learn.
 - You WILL break things!
 - You CANNOT learn to program by just attending lecture!

-Submit a screenshot of the completed tasks verified in PyCharm, or the notebook if you complete in Google Colab (let's walk through how...)
+When you're done, submit your notebook through the assignment dropbox in MyCourses